Did you know you could make money selling collectables that you might already have in the house?

 Despite being 55 years old, Barbie’s pulling power has remained defiantly undiminished.

-She is officially the biggest selling toy in history: three Barbies are sold every second!
+She is officially the biggest selling toy in history.
+In fact three Barbies are sold every second!

 The blonde bombshell first burst, fully formed, onto the toy scene in 1959 and now, standing at just under 12 inches tall, she heads a business worth almost two billion dollars a year.
 Individual dolls can be worth thousands of pounds.

 Some Barbies sell for thousands although many others are not worth anything.
-Like a lot of collectables, you need to know which are the ones that could be worth something now…or a bit later.
+Like a lot of collectables, you need to know which are the ones that could be worth something now.
+Or a bit later, when selling collectables like Barbie, always try to find out the age of the item.
+The older the better.

 Props, costumes and rare records can be a great investment, with some valuable items turning up in the strangest places.